 - Can I open and close my hands?

-- Am I swimming in a straight line?
+- Am I swimming in a straight line and maintaining my usual pace?

 - I’m not shivering